Belan-Mihail/hamburg-weekend/README.md

 ### Colors

-For the text content on the site, a gray color was chosen, which contrasts well with the white background of the site.
-Fresh green and bright flowers were chosen for the accent and also to observe the interesting effect.
-The text content in the photo was overlaid with an accent color of orange, while the text content became white for contrast.
+For the text content on the site, a white color was chosen, which contrasts well with the dark background of the site.
+Green and orange were chosen for the accent as well as for the hover effects.
+The text content in the photo was overlaid with an orange accent.
 I used Adobe Color to select the color.

 <details><summary>Screenshot (Adobe Color)</summary>
 <img src="assets/images/readme-images/screenshot-adobe-color.jpg">